kubevirt-manager/kubevirt-manager/charts/README.md

 <!--- app-name: kubevirt-manager -->

-# Bitnami package for kubevirt-manager
+# helm package for kubevirt-manager

 The kubevirt-manager controls and manages disks, so a StorageClass is required for the solution to function properly.